wardle/hades/README.md

 - $lookup (on CodeSystem resource)
 - $subsumes (on CodeSystem resource)

-The operations that will need to be supported are
+The operations that still need to be implemented are:

 - $expand (on ValueSet resource) - e.g. ECL, filters
 - $closure (on ConceptMap resource)